Interested in Engineering?

 Piedmont University offers three different engineering degree opportunities – all dual degrees with some of the country’s best engineering schools.
 Piedmont, in partnership with the Georgia Institute of Technology (Georgia Tech), Kennesaw State University (KSU), and the University of North Dakota (UND), offers Bachelor of Science degrees in Engineering Physics, Engineering Science, and Engineering Praxis.

 Students who choose the first two degree programs will spend three years at Piedmont University before transferring to one of our partner institutions.
 Participants will learn mathematical and scientific foundational knowledge for the first three years before they transfer to study a more specific engineering field.
 Although this program is a collaborative endeavor, Piedmont University prides itself on offering a unique and enriching liberal arts education for students in the dual degree program.

-The third degree option, the Engineering Praxis degree, allows students to take courses at Piedmont University and UND simultaneously throughout their program while living on Piedmont’s campus.
+The third degree option, the Engineering Praxis degree, allows students to take courses at Piedmont University and UND simultaneously throughout their program as a student on the Demorest campus.
 Courses with UND are taught online through our partnership with the Low Cost Models Consortium (LCMC).
 Students will graduate from both schools receiving the BS in Engineering Praxis from Piedmont and an engineering degree from UND.
 The engineering programs offered are chemical, civil, electrical, and mechanical.
 Students may need to spend a few weeks in the summer at UND depending on the program.

 Upon completion of their studies, students will receive a Bachelor of Science in Engineering from Georgia Tech, KSU, or UND as well as a BS in Engineering Physics, Engineering Science, or Engineering Praxis from Piedmont University.